MSc Neuroimaging for Clinical & Cognitive Neuroscience / Course details

 Overview

 This unit will describe a series of studies using functional neuroimaging techniques to explore questions in cognitive and social neuroscience.
-Examples of areas covered include language, memory, attention, face recognition, cross-modal processing, sleep, emotion and social cognition.
+Examples of areas covered include language, memory, emotion, reward processing, cross-modal processing, stress, and social cognition.

 The course will explore and evaluate ways in which different acquisition and analysis techniques have been used to investigate contrasting questions, showing how in some cases they have provided convergent data.
 The course will evaluate the validity of analytic approaches incorporating personality measures.